 4102 Old Crain Hwy., Upper Marlboro 301-637-3768 or 301-520-3127

-Trees: Douglas Fir, Norway Spruce, White Pine, limited Concolor Firs.
+Trees: Douglas Fir, Norway Spruce, White Pine, limited Blue Spruce, Concolor Firs, Canaan Fir.
 Also has fresh-cut Fraser Firs

-Of note: Cash and Local checks only.
+Of note: Cash and Local checks only, no cards.
 Snack shack with hot chocolate, hot spiced cider, sodas, hot dogs and chips on-site.

 Pine Valley Farms